Mel4221/Amethyst/ClownScript/Docs/lang0.md

 - x = 2

-> But is important to define the primitive types first before
+> But is important to define the primitive types first before for example

-There are 2 ways to define a variable either by its concrete type using the type or simply by defining the type with its own value.
+- int x = 2
+- x = int() or int(INITIAL_VALUE)

+> there are 4 ways to declare a variable for example
+    > is important to point out that there are 2 keywords that could be use to declare variables as well
+- var
+- const

+> Ways to declare a variable

+- TYPE VARIABLE_NAME = VALUE
+- VARIABLE_NAME = VALUE
+- VARIABLE_NAME = EXPLICIT_TYPE
+- KEYWORD VARIABLE_NAME = VALUE

+> Example:

+- int x = 2
 - x = 2
 - x = int(2)
+- var x = 2
+- const x = 2

 Now that we know that lets go into the types
 #### Types